 - meeting the criteria of ‘seeder funding’, not ‘maintenance funding’

-Applications are reviewed and prioritised according to the above criteria by a selection committee.
+Grant applications close on 12 June 2020 and are reviewed and prioritised according to eligibility criteria by a selection committee.